 Given the range of devices used, it was not surprising that most people also connected through several different methods.
-Close to 70 percent of participants accessed the internet in two to four different devices.
-Just over 20 percent accessed it only through one device and the remainder utilised more than four devices.
+Over 60 per cent of participants accessed the internet in two to four different ways.
+Just over 20 per cent accessed it only one way and the remainder utilised more than four ways.